 The team at Simcocks have provided legal advice to the British Airline Pilots Association and advised the Isle of Man registered company Tail Winds Limited which was the majority shareholder of the major Indian carrier Jet Airways (India) Limited (listed on the Bombay stock exchange).
 Simcocks acted on behalf of Tail Winds in connection with its participation in a $600 million investment and co-operation agreement entered into between Jet Airways and with the Abu Dhabi-based Etihad Airways PJSC, the national carrier of the United Arab Emirates.
 Simcocks has also acted in CALC matter.

-Our capability in corporate and commercial, trust and employment law is relevant to the aviation sector.
+Our capability in corporate and commercial, trust and employment law is relevant to the aviation sector and our knowledge of aviation law in the Isle of Man.

 The Isle of Man has established itself as an important location for global aviation business, particularly with regard to the registration of private and corporate jets.
 Benefits of registering an aircraft in the Isle of Man include:

-- Corporate tax rate of 0 per cent and within the EU VAT area
+- Corporate tax rate of 0% and within the EU VAT area

 - High regulatory standards